Skeleton of isometric Tensor Network States for Abelian String-Net Models

 The symmetry which actually protects the topological order is a loop of $X$ operators, potentially accompanied by some diagonal operator, graphically expressed as

-This diagonal operator $O_{\text{diag}}$ depends on the fixed point and the topological order in question; it is connected to the respective diagonal operator $O_{\text{ph}}$ in the plaquette operator $\mathcal{B}_p$.
-It again just adds a phase, so $\|O_{\text{diag}}\| = 1$.
+This diagonal operator $O_{\text{diag}}$ depends on the fixed point and the topological order in question.
+It at most adds a complex phase, so $\|O_{\text{diag}}\| = 1$.
 For the regular toric code fixed point with only positive weights it is trivial, $O_{\text{diag}} = 1$.
 A deformation which does not respect this symmetry brings condensation of the plaquette excitations with it, as here strings of $Z$ operators at all lengths contribute equally.
-On the level of the tensor, this condition enforces that entries which correspond to the same physical configuration around a vertex have to have the same magnitude.
+On the level of the tensor, this condition enforces that entries which correspond to the same physical configuration around a vertex have the same magnitude.

 The difference between those symmetries which may be violated and those which have to be respected to protect the topological order can be formalized by splitting the vector space of possible deformations of the fixed point tensor into different subspaces~\cite{shukla_boson2018}.
 Symmetries which are allowed to be violated define deformations which collapse the tensor network upon replacing one local tensor; they thus need to appear in adjacent pairs.
 A pair of excitations at far distances thus needs a number of deformed tensors scaling with said distance, precluding their proliferation.
 These deformations are said to lie outside the stand-alone subspace of the fixed point tensor, which consists of all directions which are stable under insertion of a single tensor.
 For the single-line tensor, this is the entire vector space of possible directions; for the double-line tensors it is given by those which conserve equivalence of two legs meeting at a corner such as $a$ and $a^\prime$.
 The deformations inside this subspace which do not destroy topological order at arbitrary strength lie inside another subspace called the MPO-injective subspace.
 This space is protected by virtual matrix product operators, i.e. the loops of $Z$ operators for single-line tensors and the loops of $X$ operators for double-line tensors.